fallflame/CarND-DriveGame/README.md

 I decide to use the [Nvidia's Architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) as the begining point.
 This architecture contains 1 normalization layer, 5 convolutional layers and 4 fully-conntected layer.

-There is no dropout layer described in the articles.
+There is no dropout layers described in the articles.
 A dropout layer can reduce overfitting of the model.
-Firstly, I add 3 dropout layers between convolutional layer.
+Firstly, I add 3 dropout layers between convolutional layers.
-However, 3 dropout layers seems too much for this model.
-And after training, the model predict always a constant number regardless the pictures.
+However, 3 dropout layers seems too much for my model.
+After training, the model predict always a constant number regardless the pictures.
-After study the VGG16structure, I decide add the dropout layer at the end with the rate 0.5.
+After study the VGG16 structure, I decide add the dropout layer at the end with the rate 0.5.

 The Nvidia's network accept images 66x200, our images size is 160x320.
 I need to adjust the parameters to fit our image size.
-As I don't have enough experience such as kernal size and feature size, I consult models as AlexNet, VGG16, then adjust the model and test the model.
+As I don't have enough experience on these parameters like kernal size and feature size, I consult models as AlexNet, VGG16, try the parameters they use and test them in experienment.
 Finally, I reduced it to 4 convolutional layers + 4 fully-conntected layers as the performance are similar.
 The car is able to drive on itself and make 3 to 5 turns.

 To improve the model's robustness, I use the left camera image and right camera image.
 I add(minus) 0.045 steering angle for left(right) images.
 Use these images to train the car go back when it get deviated.